 F.4.
-Cultural Resources (Archeological) Review
+Archaeological Resources

-Applicants must secure correspondence from Tennessee Department of Environment and Conservation - Division of Archeology regarding the applicant site.
+Applicants must secure correspondence from the Tennessee Department of Environment and Conservation - Division of Archeology regarding the applicant site.
 The process to obtain this is outlined below.

-The applicant should first submit a map identifying the site and its NCDA, any archeological surveys/studies previously prepared for the site, the Phase 1 ESA, and other pertinent site information to the Division of Archaeology.
-This request should include a statement explaining that this is a site anticipated for industrial or business use and that the report is being requested as a required element of TNECD's Tennessee Select Sites program.
-The Division will perform an internal desktop review and then will provide a response to the applicant that indicates one of the following.
+The applicant should provide the Division with site information including the property address, site coordinates (lat/long), as well as maps identifying the site and its NCDA clearly marked on a topographic map and an aerial image.
+Additionally, submit the Phase 1 ESA, photographs of the project area, information about current and previous land use, any archeological studies previously prepared for the site, and other pertinent site information to the Division of Archaeology.
+This request should include a statement explaining that this is a site anticipated for industrial or business use and that the report is being requested as a required element of TNECD's Select TN Certified Sites program.
+The Division will perform an internal desktop review and respond to the applicant that indicates whether a survey is necessary to evaluate potential cultural resources.
+If no additional investigation is required, then the cultural resources review is concluded.
+The letter obtained from the Division should be submitted with the Step 2 application.